Digital hydro-morphological twin for the trilateral Wadden Sea area

 - Conduct and support the data acquisition for sediment, geomorphological and hydrodynamic data

-- Support the dissemination of results, findings and insights (links to: TrilaWatt Webpage, TrilaWatt Web Viewer, LinkedIn
+- Support the dissemination of results, findings and insights.
+The WSF shares news and information across its various communication channels (links to: TrilaWatt Webpage, TrilaWatt Web Viewer)

 The TrilaWatt project has received trilateral support and letter of intent for cooperations from: